 Methi chi Bhaji is a simple maharashtrian recipe but fabulous in taste and this is one of the healthiest recipes with fenugreek.

-- 1 bunch fresh fenugreek leaves(methi) say about 5 cups washed well and roughly chopped
+- 1 bunch fresh fenugreek leaves(methi) say about 4 1/2 to 5 cups rinsed well and roughly chopped

 - 1 1/2 tbsp yellow moong dal washed and soaked in water for 1 hour and then drained

 - 3 to 4 green chillies slit lengthwise (adjust to taste)

 - 7 to 8 garlic cloves finely chopped

 - 1/8 tsp asafoetida

 - Sugar to taste

 - Heat oil in an iron kadai, pop in mustard seeds.

 - When they splutter add asafoetida , chopped green chillies, dry red chilli and chopped garlic.
 Saute till garlic gives a nice aroma.